-On Sunday, August 10th, Providence mayoral candidate's Jorge Elorza, Brett Smiley, and Christopher Young will host a forum on 95.5 WBRU where listeners will have an opportunity to voice their concerns and also pose questions to the candidates regarding education, safety, jobs and more.
+On Sunday, August 10th, Providence mayoral candidate's Jorge Elorza, Brett Smiley, and Christopher Young will host a forum with 95.5 WBRU where listeners will have an opportunity to voice their concerns and also pose questions to the candidates regarding education, safety, jobs and more.
+95.5 WBRU's Jay Postal will be moderating the discussion.

 The candidates intend to discuss a range of topics including the city’s financial plight, infrastructure, high rate of unemployment, violence etc. The full-list of Providence Democratic candidates include City Council President Michael A. Solomon, former Housing Court Judge Jorge O. Elorza, former Providence Water Supply Board Chairman Brett P. Smiley and fourth-time mayoral candidate Christopher Young.